 “By bringing the Sanjivani (an herb) to revive Lakshman’s life, you filled Sri Rama’s heart with happiness, who then embraced you.
 Rama praised you extensively and stated that you are as dear to him as Bharata, his brother.”

 Notes: Hanuman, who possesses all mystical powers and can change forms, assumed different appearances during his visit to Lanka.
-When he saw Devi Sita under the Ashoka tree, his form was so weak, tiny, and child-like that the Mother Goddess doubted his potential as a warrior.
-He then assumed a very frightening form while burning down Lanka, and took a gigantic form to annihilate asuras.
+When he saw Devi Sita under the Ashoka tree, his form was so weak, tiny, and child-like that the Mother Goddess doubted his potential as a warrior (she was performing a leela).
+Later, Hanuman assumed a gigantic form to annihilate asuras and assumed a very frightening form while burning down Lanka.

 Sri Rama’s comparison of Hanuman with Bharata shows Rama’s impartial affection towards all his devotees.
 At the same time, the comparison is more a compliment and praise for Bharata than for Hanuman, who, like Rama, is beyond all comparisons and had showered his grace on Bharata as well.
-Just like Hanuman removed Lakshman’s suffering, he also eliminated Bharata’s suffering forever by informing Bharata about Rama’s arrival near Ayodhya.
+Just like Hanuman removed Lakshman’s suffering from Meghanada’s weapon, he also eliminated Bharata’s sorrow in the Ramayana when he informed Bharata about Rama’s arrival (near Ayodhya) from Lanka.

 sahas badan tumharo jasa gavein, asa kahi shripati kanth lagavein||13||